 Firstly, get legal advice.
 Your lawyer will take you through all of the areas which need to be considered and document what you think is a fair approach to arrangements for your children.
 If your partner is agreeable, your lawyer can help you formalise the document without proceeding to costly court action.

-Recent changes to the Family Law Act 1975 mean that you will need to attend family dispute resolution before applying for parenting orders.
+You will need to attend family dispute resolution before applying for parenting orders.
 The accredited family dispute resolution practitioner will issue a certificate which must be filed with the court application and simply states that your differences were unable to be resolved.
 If your partner refuses to attend this process you will be granted a certificate directly.

 If your case does end up in court, a legally binding decision will be made after a hearing where the judge will decide what is in the child’s best interests.

-Contact us to discuss your specific situation in regard to your children.
+Contact us to discuss your particular circumstances.

 How can I work out what child support I'm entitled to?

 There is an online child support calculator provided by the Child Support Agency (Department of Human Services).
 This will help you estimate both your child support and family assistance payments.
 However, it is an estimation only, as the calculation is quite complex and tailored to your situation.